Kanangnut/Music-Store-Database-Analysis/README.md

 I started the analysis by using SQL to query and extract insights directly, avoiding the need for extensive data preprocessing.

 ### Questions - Answered
-Here are some of the questions answered in this project.
-For more details, please refer to the analysis.sql file:

 Employee Analysis:
 - Who is the senior most employee based on job title?